contentful/marketplace-partner-apps/apps/wix/README.md

 # Wix Integration app

-The app can be installed using this [link](https://app.contentful.com/deeplink?link=apps&id=5oytqBOh7xKU40F5c28zQE)

 This application is a Contentful app that integrates with Wix.
 It can be installed on a Contentful environment and used in order to access Contentful CMS data from a Wix site.